 What was your first concert?

-Around 1996 here at my city Bogota (Colombia), a concert of local bands of ska and punk
+Around 1996 here in my city Bogota (Colombia), a concert of local bands of ska and punk

 Last concert/show?